How To Write A Memo for Senior Management

 3. Use bolding, underlining, and italics to get the biggest points across.
 Other writing tools that a good memo writer should use are bolding, underlining, and italics.
 If you step back and skim this hub, you would be able to understand where my big points without reading the entirety of the posting (I hope you do, anyway :) ).
 In addition to these tactics, I also try to use bullet points intermittently to make the memo look as easy-to-digest as possible.

 4. Proofread, proofread, proofread.
 I cannot emphasize this point enough.
-After agonizing over your writing for hours, once you finish, you will be very tempted to hit the Print or Send button and be on your merry way.
-This could be a fatal mistake!
+After agonizing over your words for hours, once you finish, you will be very tempted to hit the Print or Send button and be on your merry way.
+Don't quit right before the finish line!
 A memo is so short that typos and grammatical errors are very easy to pick up, and dilute the effectiveness of your argument.
 Be sure to read and reread your work before distributing - I would suggest proofreading it and then putting it down for a few hours (if you have time) so that you can reread with fresh eyes.

 5. Have a coworker or friend read your memo to ensure it makes sense (if possible).
 While confidentiality may prohibit this, having someone with less expertise and context read your memo before distributing can be very helpful in terms of understanding how a third party will react to your work.
 They can highlight areas where information may be confusing or contentious, and allow you to make your words more clear and persuasive.